john--kane/portfolio-site/README.md

-# Main point about this project
+# Main points about this project

 - PWA
 - Hosted on Firebase